LennaHammer/English/EVP/out/words_adjective.md

 ## 167. few ## determiner ; adjective ; pronoun
 /fjuː/ a few
 [A2]some, or a small number of
-- I'll be ready in a few minutes.
+- I'll be ready in a few `minutes`.
-- I need to pick up a few things in town.
+- I need to pick up a few `things` in town.
-- We've been having a few problems with the new computer.
+- We've been having a few `problems` with the new computer.
 - "How many potatoes do you want?" - "Oh, just a few, please."
-- I've met a few of his friends.
+- I've met a few `of` his friends.

 ## 168. final ## adjective [always before noun]
 /ˈfɑɪn.əl/ LAST
 [A2]last in a series or coming at the end of something
-- a final warning/offer
+- a final `warning/offer`
-- the final paragraph
+- the final `paragraph`
-- Green Bay scored in the final minute.
+- Green Bay scored in the final `minute`.
-- Construction of the new school is in its final stages.
+- Construction of the new school is `in` its final `stages`.

 ## 169. fine ## adjective
 /fɑɪn/ GOOD ENOUGH